 The race is based on a point system.
-Riders will compete individually and in teams of four.
+Riders will compete individually and in teams of four, which they themselves choose.
 Each day the race begins at 7 AM, and participants will have 12 hours to complete the marked course.

 What happens if a rider vets out?
 They will not get any points for the day but will keep riding the following day.
 If vetted out at the 40km vetting, they will be carried forward, and the horse will be picked up.